NHOrus/srwq-compilation/episode-24.md

 "Not so fast!"
 Setuko sounds worried.
 "I'm picking up an EFA vessel, ending engagement range!!
 We can't reenter the atmosphere with them firing on us!"

-It's alright.
-They're friendlies.
+*It's alright.
+They're friendlies.*

-Stealthyboy !fchRKomfls Mon 22 Feb 2010 04:56:00 No.4570460 Report
->>4570455
-I suppose this is Dumi's friend coming.
-I wonder if we should be jealous.
-Anonymous Mon 22 Feb 2010 04:59:00 No.4570470 Report
- Since we have Rafflesia, where is Ginguiser or at least TTGL?
-Sciencegar Sciencebolt Mon 22 Feb 2010 05:00:00 No.4570474 Report
- Quoted By: >>4570480
->>4570484
->>4570492
->>4570500
->>4570521
->>4570641
+---

 "Alright.
 These are the units we're meant to collect.
 Open the PT bay doors and prepare to recieve them."

 Lefina blinks in shock.
-"Captain....we just saw them destroy one of our own defense satellites!"
+"Captain... we just saw them destroy one of our own defense satellites!"

 Despinis rolls a lazy eye at her subordinate.
 "I have my orders."

 "Y-yes, captain."
 This is crazy!
 Why would friendy units be attacking our own satellites?
-There's no reason for our own units to be destroying EFA facilities...Unless theres some kind of internal rift I don't know about.
+There's no reason for our own units to be destroying EFA facilities...
+Unless theres some kind of internal rift I don't know about.

 Lefina looks at her captain ever-impassive face.
 Is she some kind of seditionist?
-And if so....is that a bad thing?
+And if so... is that a bad thing?

+---

 "Wait, what?"

 We're going with them.
 They're secret Shadow Mirror agents who'll be transporting us to another location.